 17 Beach Boys – ‘Kokomo’

 The Beach Boys bandwagon continued rolling in the 80s (if only in desperate, retro situations).
 ‘Kokomo’ was indicative of where they were as a ‘brand’.
-It was as if Mike Love had taken the “Beach Boys” name out of Brian Wilson’s crazy shaking hands and we were forced to watch footage of Tom Cruise mixing up Bloody Marys.
+It was as if Mike Love had taken the “Beach Boys” name straight out of Brian Wilson’s hands and we were forced to watch footage of Tom Cruise mixing up Bloody Marys.
 Thanks guys.

 16 U2 – ‘Numb’